Everything You Want To Know About Shampoo Bars!

 Is There An Adjustment Period?

 We use only natural ingredients in our shampoo bars and the chemicals in commercial shampoos make for quite a different shampoo experience.
+It is all about paying attention to and listening to your own body chemistry as you make the “transition” for the first time!

 While many folks have little problem with their hair adjusting to a new routine, some do.